 Personal loans – The pros

-- You may be able to borrow more than with a credit card.
+- You might be able to borrow more than with a credit card.

-- Your personal loan repayments may be fixed amounts.
+- Your personal loan repayments might be fixed amounts.
 That means your repayment amount is going to be the same every month and it’s easier to budget.

 - The interest rate you pay on a personal loan is also usually fixed (but not always).

 - You can choose how long you’d like to take to repay the loan.
-Remember the length of a loan will affect the amount you are charged in interest.
+Remember the length of a loan will affect the amount you’re charged in interest.

 You can make over-payments or pay off a personal loan in full before the end of your agreement without penalty.

-However if you repay more than £8,000 in any 12-month period the lender may charge compensation (although the amount the lender can charge is limited by law).
+However if you repay more than £8,000 in any 12-month period the lender might charge compensation (although the amount the lender can charge is limited by law).

 Personal loans – The cons